 Consider starting the lesson with this blank bar graph to compare education level with earning possibility.
 Ask students to predict the median salary for each education level by placing a dot where they think each bar will reach.
 Thanks to Dan Meyer and Geoff Krall for this idea.

-Ken Waldman of Newton Public Schools, modified our post to make it a little easier for his students.
-This is his modification: does-it-pay-to-get-educated-Waldman.pdf
+Ken Waldman of Newton Public Schools, modified our 2016 post to make it a little easier for his students.
+This is his modification.
+His data needs updating: does-it-pay-to-get-educated-Waldman.pdf

-For members we have an editable Word doc, an Excel sheet of the data and chart, and solutions.
+For members we have an editable Word docx, an Excel sheet of the data that we found with a chart, and solutions.